Completed research

 Project partners: Open University of the Netherlands, Netherlands; Leuphana University Lüneburg, Germany; University of Macedonia, Greece

-Description: The 3-LENSUS project is funded as part of the European Commission's Lifelong Learning Programme.
-The focus of 3-LENSUS is on the so-called knowledge triangle of education, research and innovation.
-Accordingly, the educational and research activities of universities are to be linked with society in order to create innovations for sustainable development.
-The project objectives can be divided into the following two areas: 1) Networking universities with regional stakeholders to create multi-stakeholder learning networks.
-This will be achieved through the re-launch of the COPERNICUS Alliance, the European university network for sustainable development, and through the development of a "Database on Learning for Sustainable Development", which promotes networking and the exchange of knowledge and experience between academic, non-university and regional stakeholders.
-2) Capacity building to support existing and future multi-stakeholder learning networks.
-A series of seminars and the development of a best practice handbook on "Multi-Actor Learning for Regional Sustainable Development" will be used to collect and process knowledge and experience.
+Description: The 3-LENSUS project is funded under the European Commission’s Lifelong Learning Programme.
+The focus of 3-LENSUS lies on the so-called knowledge triangle of education, research and innovation.
+Educational and research activities at universities are therefore to be linked with society in order to create innovations for sustainable development.
+The project objectives can be divided into the following two areas: 1.)
+Networking universities with regional stakeholders to form multi-stakeholder learning networks.
+This is achieved through the relaunch of the COPERNICUS Alliance, the European university network for sustainable development, and through the development of a ‘Database on Learning for Sustainable Development’, which promotes networking and the exchange of knowledge and experience between academic, non-university and regional stakeholders.
+2.)
+Capacity building to support existing and future multi-stakeholder learning networks.
+Knowledge and experience are gathered and processed through a series of seminars and the development of a best practice handbook on ‘Multi-Actor Learning for Regional Sustainable Development’.

 Funding: EU eLearning Programme